Han-D-D-Htet/Group4-DevOps/.github/ISSUE_TEMPLATE/bug-report-02.md

 ---
 name: Bug Report 02
 about: A bug for total population reports
-title: '[Bug]: Using wrong variable type for total population number'
+title: 'Using wrong variable type for total population number'
 labels: ['bug']

 ---